cymoo/vbuntu/README.md

 * SDKMAN: a tool for managing parallel versions of Java, Kotlin, Gradle, etc...

-* Nginx (1.15) with some better default configuration files

 * GCC: compilers

 * Clang: a better compiler